 Each lesson includes set tasks, and is completed with an assignment which the student submits to their course tutor.
 The tutor will mark the assignment and return this to the student with comments and suggestions for further reading.

-- Quality courses written and taught by specialists with real world experience.
+Our courses are written and taught by specialists with real world experience of calf rearing.